Daily Compound Interest Calculator

 How to Calculate Daily Compound Interest

-Daily compound interest is interest that is calculated daily on the principal and accumulated interest of an investment or loan.
+Daily compound interest is interest that is calculated daily on the principal and interest already accrued for an investment or loan.
 The daily compound interest calculator above is the easiest way to perform this calculation, but we will explain the steps in detail below.

 It is important to note that the more frequent the compounding, the more interest will accrue.
 Daily compounded interest will result in more interest paid than interest compounded monthly or annually.

-The compounding that accrues the most interest is continuous compounding, and after that, the order from highest to lowest interest earned is, it is continuous, daily, monthly, quarterly, semiannually, and annually.
+The compounding that accrues the most interest is continuous compounding, and after that, the order from highest to lowest interest accrued is daily, monthly, quarterly, semiannually, and annually.

 You can give this a try using our compound interest calculator to see the differences when using various methods of compounding.

 Additionally, compound interest differs from simple interest in that interest is paid on interest that was previously accrued in addition to the principal.
-To calculate simple interest, try our simple interest calculator, which calculates interest that is only paid on the principal value.
+To calculate simple interest, try our simple interest calculator, which calculates interest that is only accrued based on the principal value.